userfront/react-example/README.md

 getInfo();
 ```

-To handle a request like this, your backend should read the JWT from the `Authorization` header and verify that it is valid using the public key found in your Userfront dashboard.
+To handle a request like this, your backend should read the JWT access token from the `Authorization` header and verify that it is valid using the JWT public key found in your Userfront dashboard.

-Here is an example of Node.js middleware to read and verify the JWT:
+Here is an example of Node.js middleware to read and verify the JWT access token:

 ```js
 // Node.js example (Express.js)